openstax/django-openstax-accounts/README.md

 ```

 ## Usage
-If you need to access the user's OpenStax account data, you can use the `get_user_data` function from `openstax_accounts.utils`.
+If you need to access the current user's OpenStax account UUID, you can use the `get_logged_in_user_uuid` function from `openstax_accounts.functions`.
 This function will return a dictionary with the user's data.

 ```python
 from django.shortcuts import render